ultraseedbox/USB-Docs/UltraSeedbox Slot Access Methods/HTTP Proxy/How to connect to UltraSeedbox's HTTP Proxy.md

 <p align="center"><img src="https://docs.usbx.me/uploads/images/gallery/2020-05/image-1590938056237.png"></p>

-* You may also rename the default name from proxy to whatever name you desier by clicking Rename on the top left corner of the page.
+* You may also rename the default name from proxy to whatever name you desire by clicking Rename on the top left corner of the page.

 <p align="center"><img src="https://docs.usbx.me/uploads/images/gallery/2020-05/image-1590938221286.png"></p>